Coupe Van der Straeten Ponthoz: 1902 Coupe Van der Straeten Ponthoz

-In 1902, the competition was expanded and saw the inclusion of a French and an English club for the first time, France sent Racing Club de Roubaix, the 1902 Champions of France, although they Forfeited in the first round, and England sent Pilgrims F.C., which was a combination of Belgian (such as the goalkeeper Grisar) and English players (from various English cities, and some of them active in Belgium, such as Herbert Potts of Beerschot) formed on the occasion of this tournament.
+In 1902, the competition was expanded and saw the inclusion of a French and an English club for the first time, France sent Racing Club de Roubaix, the 1902 Champions of France, although they forfeited in the first round, and England sent Pilgrims F.C., which was a combination of Belgian (such as the goalkeeper Grisar) and English players (from various English cities, and some of them active in Belgium, such as Herbert Potts of Beerschot) formed on the occasion of this tournament.
 The Belgian clubs were left humiliated once again, going out of the tournament with 2–8, 1–4 and 4–0 defeats.
 Pilgrims FC took the trophy to London after beating D.F.C.
 4–2 in the final.

 Results

 1903 Coupe Van der Straeten Ponthoz

-In addition to Pilgrims F.C., a second English team participated, Maidstone (Maidstone Church Institute Wanderers FC), which was narrowly defeated in the first round by the eventual champions Racing Club de Bruxelles, marking the first time a Belgian club lifted the trophy, doing so after getting the better of Pilgrims in the final in a thrilling 6–5 win after extra-time.
-Notably Pilgrims never scored less than 5 goals per match, trashing the likes of Daring Club de Bruxelles (6–0), Olympia Club de Bruxelles (8–1) and Union Saint-Gilloise (6–1) on their road to the final, and then scoring 5 goals in the final itself as well, but somehow that wasn't enough to lift the trophy for the second time in a row.
+The holders Pilgrims F.C. reprised their participation in order to defend the title, and just like in the previous year, they consisted of a combination of Belgian (such as their right back Friling) and English players from various English cities, and some of them active in Belgium (such as Herbert Potts of Beerschot).
+In addition to Pilgrims, a second English team participated, Maidstone (Maidstone Church Institute Wanderers FC), which was narrowly defeated in the first round by the eventual champions Racing Club de Bruxelles, marking the first time a Belgian club lifted the trophy, doing so after getting the better of Pilgrims in the final in a thrilling 6–5 win after extra-time.
+Notably, Pilgrims never scored less than 5 goals per match, trashing the likes of Daring Club de Bruxelles (6–0), Olympia Club de Bruxelles (8–1), and Union Saint-Gilloise (6–1) on their road to the final, and then scoring 5 goals in the final itself as well, but somehow that was still not enough to lift the trophy for a consecutive time.
 Another notable result was a 10-goal thriller between Royal Léopold FC and D.F.C., ending in a 7–3 to the latter.

+This was Maidstone's fourth tour in the Low Countries after having previously faced an Holland XI side in 1894 and 1895 in Heemstede, and FC Brugge in 1901.
+After being knocked out from the Coupe, they played a friendly match against Léopold, who had also been eliminated in the first round, winning comfortably by 4–0.
+They played and won a further two friendlies against SC Courtraisien and FC Brugge before returning to England.
+On 13 April, after the semi-finals, Léopold and D.F.C. faced each other in a friendly in honor of Prince Albert of Belgium, ending in a 3–1 win for Léopold.